KevinRSX/learning-notes/course-notes/CS3402/3402notes.md

 1. Step 1: Mapping of strong entity types

-   - For each regular entity type E, create a relation R that includees all the simple attributes of E, and choose one of the key attributes E as the primary key for R.
+   - For each regular entity type E, create a relation R that includes all the simple attributes of E, and choose one of the key attributes E as the primary key for R.
    - R is called an entity relation.
 Each tuple in R represents an entity instance.
    - For example, entity E with k simple attributes $a_1, a_2, ..., a_k$, where $a_1$ is a key attribute, and entity set $\left\{ e_1, e_2, ..., e_k \right\}$.